pantheon-systems/documentation/source/partials/additionalResources/lw3.md

-## More resources for Automate and Integrate with Quicksilver
+## More Resources for Automate and Integrate with Quicksilver

 <Youtube src="Xs8QBZHlEDA" title="Automate and Integrate With Quicksilver" start="20" />

-If you thought that was interesting you should sign up for workshop #4: [Website Performance with Varnish, Redis, and New Relic](https://pantheon.io/live-workshops/website-performance-varnish-redis-and-new-relic).
-Or you could pick one of our other [Live Workshops](https://pantheon.io/live-workshops) happening every Thursday.
+If you thought that was interesting, you should sign up for workshop #4: [Website Performance with Varnish, Redis, and New Relic](https://pantheon.io/live-workshops/website-performance-varnish-redis-and-new-relic).
+You can also pick one of our other [Live Workshops](https://pantheon.io/live-workshops) happening every Thursday.

 ### Your Feedback Helps